itoyori/itoyori/docs/src/02_pitfalls.md

 ```

 The above program concurrently checks out the same region with the `read_write` mode.
-Even if the program does not actually write to the region, this is not allowed in Itoyori because it can lead to unattended data update.
+Even if the program does not actually write to the region, this is not allowed in Itoyori because it can lead to unintentional data update.

 Good example:
 ```cpp